-If you are new to the idea of computer controlled switching, then this introduction to relays and relay controllers will teach you all you need to know!
+If you are new to the idea of a computer controlled relay, then this introduction to switching and relay controllers will teach you all you need to know!

 A relay is best defined as a switch that is operated by an electromagnet.
 A relay controller is a device that is used to control a bank of switches.
 A relay controller works by turning on and off magnetic coils under logic control.
 A computer controlled relay driver allows your computer to send simple commands to activate a switch or a group of switches.